YoungElPaso/calendar-builder/README.md

 # Calendar Client

-A calendar app that built with React to consume a Solr API data and render it on a FullCalendar instance.
+A calendar app that is built with React to consume Solr API data and render it on a FullCalendar instance.